-Node OB.
-Opioid dependence can cause serious medical problems, particularly when injection use is involved.
+Opioid use disorder can cause serious medical problems, particularly when injection use is involved.
 Severe infections such as hepatitis B and C, HIV infection, and cellulitis resulting in soft tissue infections, endocarditis, or sepsis can occur.
 Injection users are at higher risk for methicillin-resistant Staphylococcus aureus (MRSA) infections as well as necrotizing lesions that further complicate soft tissue infections associated with injection drug use.
 Individuals using combination opioid analgesic drugs such as oxycodone/acetaminophen may experience acetaminophen toxicity with hepatic injury or failure.
-Opioid dependence can be associated with accidental overdose, respiratory depression, and death.
-Medical assessment is an essential component of initial evaluation and routine follow-up and will help determine appropriate pharmacotherapy, as the medications used to treat opioid dependence may have medical warnings or contraindications (e.g., patients with severe liver disease should not take naltrexone).
+Opioid use disorder can be associated with accidental overdose, respiratory depression, and death.
+Moreover, many patients abusing opioid analgesics have chronic pain and have substantial medical comorbidity.
+Medical assessment is thus an essential component of initial evaluation and routine follow-up and will help determine appropriate pharmacotherapy, as the medications used to treat opioid use disorder may have medical warnings or interactions with other medications (e.g., methadone and rifampin).
 (Sullivan et al., 2008; Kresina et al., 2005; Bassetti et al., 2004; Doyon, 2004; Ball and Ross, 1991)